 There have also been security problems with Currys where personal details of millions of customers have been ‘hacked’, they emphasise no credit card details were ‘hacked’ but please check carefully for any unauthorised activity on your cards or your bank accounts.
 Sadly similar reports are coming in regularly, in some cases it has taken a long time for organisations to admit there is a problem and inform their customers.

-We start with 4 scams received on the same day by a local resident.
+Here are 4 scams received in the same day by a local resident.

 Two of the scams supposedly came from Tesco.
 One said you needed to register to qualify for a year’s ‘free shopping’, the other claimed you had won a £1000 gift card.
 The third scam alerted you to suspicious activity on your M&S account even though the recipient didn’t have a M&S account.
 The last was particularly ‘tasty’ offering you a job with a £160,000 salary.

 All these scams end with the sender asking for your bank details, don’t be conned.
 The emails came from as far afield as Italy, Czech republic and Denmark.

 If you get targeted please report to the fraud line number further down the page.

 Bogus Insurance Brokers – Advertising on Social Media Platforms

 Action Fraud have recently received a number of reports from members of the public who have responded to written posts, pages, pictures and adverts on social media platforms offering varying types of insurance cover at desirable prices.
 However, once money has been transferred to the fraudsters posing as insurance brokers, a number of consequences have been reported.
 In some cases, contact has been severed with the victim altogether and there is no further communication.
 In other cases, insurance has initially been purchased on behalf of the victim only to be immediately cancelled with